Is Cartagena Safe: 21+ Great Tips to Avoid Scams and Travel Safer

 Many travelers like to rent a boat when visiting Cartagena de Indias.

-It’s the best way to explore the Rosario Islands in the Caribbean Sea if you only have 1 day available.
+If you have only one day available, it’s the best way to explore the Rosario Islands in the Caribbean Sea.

 You should book through a reliable local agency that uses as few intermediaries as possible.
 You want it to be in a direct relationship with the boat’s owners.